dirkschumacher/votingpower.r/README.md

 [![Build Status](https://travis-ci.org/dirkschumacher/votingpower.r.png?branch=master)](https://travis-ci.org/dirkschumacher/votingpower.r)
 [![Coverage Status](https://coveralls.io/repos/dirkschumacher/votingpower.r/badge.svg?branch=master)](https://coveralls.io/r/dirkschumacher/votingpower.r?branch=master)

-Have you ever asked yourself if weigthed voting is fair?
+Have you ever asked yourself if weighted voting is fair?
 This package implements (or will implement) some of the most popular voting power measurement methods.

 Imagine you are a representative of the country Luxembourg in the European Economic Community of 1958.
 Germany, France and Italy hat 4 votes each, Belgium and the Netherlands 2 and Luxembourg 1 vote.
 The necessary quota was 12 out of the 17 votes.
 The problem is, there exist no situation where the vote of Luxembourg counts; i.e. would change the outcome for a yes to no - this is called being critical.